CEI-lab/ece3400-2017/docs/tutorials/Eagle/Eagle_Example.md

 ![](./images/Place_Resistor.png "Useful tools labeled")

 After we have placed our resistor, we need to give it a value.
 For this tutorial we will give the resistor a value of 10k&Omega;.
 For very large or small values, use the metric prefix for the closest unit.
 For example, instead of 10,000, write 10k or instead of .001, write 1m.
 This helps keep your schematic readable.
-Be sure to gove all the components in your schematic values.
+Be sure to give all the components in your schematic values.

 ![](./images/Value_Change.png "Useful tools labeled")